A PROUD HISTORY-A BRIGHT FUTURE

 Washington, DC, 20001

 N.B.
-This history incorporates the efforts of SGT Wayne Bailey, The Hoya Battalion's supply sergeant between 1999 and 2001.
+This history incorporates the efforts of SGT Wayne Bailey, The Hoya Program's supply sergeant between 1999 and 2001.
 A great debt is also owed to Lynn Conway, Georgetown's Archivist, and the GU Archives staff at Lauinger Library.

 Georgetown was a single-sex institution until the twentieth century.